NCSU-Libraries/circa/user_guide/quickstart_demo.md

 # Circa Demo Vagrant Box

-Follow these steps to get a vagrant box demo of Circa up and running.

 ## Prerequisites
 1. Vagrant - vagrant is available for all operating systems and instructions for installing vagrant can be found here: https://www.vagrantup.com/downloads.html
 2. ArchivesSpace - Circa requires an ArchivesSpace installation with the following additional requirements